sourcegraph/about/handbook/engineering/developer-insights/index.md

 *When acknowledging a question:*

-It is always preferred to provide a written response.
+It is always preferred to provide a written response, unless it's a simple yes/no question in which case `:thumbs-up:` (👍)/`:thumbs-down:` (👎) is an acceptable response.

 ### Events